nuuuwan/news_lk3_data/README.md

 *2024-08-22 12:04:00* · [`adaderanalk`](https://www.adaderana.lk/news/101417/2023-lg-election-postponement-violated-fundamental-rights-sc-orders-immediate-polls) · `en`

-The Supreme Court of Sri Lanka has ruled that the President, as the Minister of Finance, and the members of the Election Commission have violated the fundamental rights of the poeple through the postponement of the 2023 Local Government Elections.
+The Supreme Court of Sri Lanka has ruled that the President, as the Minister of Finance, and then members of the Election Commission have violated the fundamental rights of the poeple through the postponement of the 2023 Local Government Elections.

 Accordingly, the court has ordered the Election Commission to take measures to hold the Local Government Elections as immediately as possible.